Research

 Labour rights violations and environmental challenges have caused companies to come under increasing society’s pressure to achieve higher sustainability standards.
 Using a novel dataset of worldwide industrial disasters and companies allegedly involved in them, I examine whether large companies suffer systematic stock market losses after disasters.
 I estimate an average drop in price returns of 1.47 percentage points on the day after the disaster and 3.21 over one week.
 Accordingly, volatility soars.
 I then discuss the possible mechanisms behind this negative market response.
 I focus on harm to the reputation for sustainability, and I examine the media’s attention to environmental and labour topics through a sentiment analysis of disaster-related news.
 I find that a more negative tone of the news is associated with larger stock market losses.

-Under the Spotlight: CSR Choices in Fragile Supply Chains (with Flavia Cifarelli)
+Under the Spotlight: CSR Choices and Fragile Supply Chains (with Flavia Cifarelli)

 With the growing interest of civil society in socially responsible value chains, firms face the challenge of verifying compliance with working and environmental standards by their international suppliers.
-In this paper, we study the firm's choices in determining monitoring efforts and the number of suppliers.
-We delve into the theoretical trade-off between larger and more resilient supply chains, which are inherently more expensive to monitor.
+In this paper, we study the firm's choices in determining monitoring efforts and its number of suppliers.
+We model firms' trade-off in choosing the size of their global supply chain and the intensity with whom they monitor their suppliers.
+Larger supply chains are more resilient to violation shocks, because the cost of replacing a supplier is lower in large networks.
+However, they are inherently more expensive to monitor.
+We find that the optimal intensity of monitoring efforts depends positively on the probability of a boycott and negatively on the cost of changing suppliers if violation is found.
 We provide empirical evidence supporting the theoretical predictions of the model.
 Using sector-level data on imports, child labour incidence, and NGO campaigns, the paper suggests that the network's size decreases with increasing societal attention and a higher proportion of clean suppliers in the economy.

 Work in progress